 After completion of your job application, resume or CV and cover letter you should submit them to headhunters and recruiters in places where you want to work.

 When a potential employer invite you for an interview, you need to prepare yourself to win at the interview and get the job you want.

 To be successful in your country job search and getting jobs you want, you need prepare cover letter and CV or resume which you must email instantly to the prospective employers selected during a job search.

 When you receive an invitation to the interview, you may apply for the visa and work permit.
 Then prepare yourself for job interview and take a look at typical job interview questions, job interview tips and other job search skills.

 Follow up the job interview with a thank you letter.
 Employers regard this as an indication of your final interest in the position.

-Good luck with desktop publishing occupation!
+Good luck with publishing careers!